Self-diagnosis: Social media

 Social media has started to take on a particularly important role in the process of self-diagnosis, especially the diagnosis of mental health disorders.
-Social media users seeking answers often self-diagnose by resonating with a particular trait of a disorder that has been mentioned in a social media post.
-Self-diagnosis through social media is generally more prevalent in individuals who have Obsessive-Compulsive Disorder (OCD), anxiety, depression, or other complex trauma.
+Social media users seeking answers often self-diagnose after resonating with a particular trait of a disorder that has been mentioned in a social media post.
+Self-diagnosis through social media is generally more prevalent in individuals who have obsessive–compulsive disorder (OCD), anxiety, depression, or other complex trauma.

 Increased access to the ability to self-diagnose via the Internet can have benefits for patient-doctor communication.
 By assessing a patient's self-diagnosis, a medical professional can see with which specific traits of a disease the patient identified and can work with them to create a potentially more effective diagnosis and treatment.

 Self-diagnosis through social media may have some drawbacks associated with it.
 Some social media postings can simplify a diagnosis, leading to a spread of misinformation about the emphasized disease.
 Some online self-diagnosis tests state that common, broad symptoms, like anxiety and mood swings, are definite indicators of specific disorders, causing social media users to report such posts for inaccuracy.
 People who publish health-related posts on the self-diagnosis of health issues may not have verified medical credentials even though they have posed their post as providing expert advice.
-Journalist and author Doreen Dodgen-Magee considers self-diagnosis tests to work due to confirmation bias, which was witnessed when there was a statistical increase in the number of teenage girls approaching their doctors with a concern they had Tourettes syndrome after multiple videos naming broad symptoms as signs of Tourettes went viral on TikTok.
+Journalist and author Doreen Dodgen-Magee considers self-diagnosis tests to work due to confirmation bias, which was witnessed when there was a statistical increase in the number of teenage girls approaching their doctors with a concern they had Tourette syndrome after multiple videos naming broad symptoms as signs of Tourettes went viral on TikTok.